Index

 The Hull Picture

 The numbers of domestic abuse crimes and incidents is generally not recorded at a local authority level in the national datasets, and data tends to cover Police Areas.
 Humberside is the local Police Area which covers Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire.
+Based on mid-year 2023 resident population estimates, the total population is 950,483 across this geographical areas with Hull accounting for 28.6% of the population.

 Local information relating to domestic abuse is available for Hull from services providers such as the number of referrals to specific local services.